ruguangyou/HPC/README.md

 Benchmarks surpass the expectations, and there is little difference between different users.

-What we haven't done is calculating the average and average absolute difference with reduction.
+What hasn't been done is calculating the average and average absolute difference with reduction.
 The program might be optimized even more or be a little overhead by using reduction.
 We didn't test this option, since the performance is already quite good so far.